Tunnstall History, Family Crest & Coats of Arms

 Early Origins of the Tunnstall family

-Lancashire, at Tunstall, a parish, in the union of Lancaster, hundred of Lonsdale south of the Sands.
+The surname Tunnstall was first found in Lancashire, at Tunstall, a parish, in the union of Lancaster, hundred of Lonsdale south of the Sands.
+There are however, at least nine parishes named Tunstall in Britain, but the Lancashire parish is most important.
 "This is the Tunestalle of the Domesday Survey.
 It was early held by a family of the local name, a member of which, Sir Bryan Tunstall, was killed in the battle of Flodden-Field, and is called in Sir Walter Scott's Marmion, 'the Stainless Knight.'
 The family occupied Thurland Castle, a place of great antiquity, restored by the present, proprietor."
-CITATION[CLOSE]

 Early History of the Tunnstall family